CLOBr Logo

 AspectCEX Order BooksDEX Liquidity (CLOBr)

-Asset CommitmentNo deposit required until matchActual assets locked in contracts
+Asset CommitmentBalance required but not locked; easily canceledActual assets locked in contracts

 PersistenceCan be instantly canceledRequires on-chain transaction to remove